saifalfalah/react-handbook/content/single-page-application/index.md

 ---
-title: "What is a Single Page Application?"
+title: 'What is a Single Page Application?'
-date: 2018-11-11T07:00:00+02:00
-description: "React Applications are also called Single Page Applications.
-What does this mean?"
+description: 'React Applications are also called Single Page Applications.
+What does this mean?'
-tags: js
 ---

 In the past, when browsers were much less capable than today, and JavaScript performance was poor, every page was coming from a server.
 Every time you clicked something, a new request was made to the server and the browser subsequently loaded the new page.

 Only very innovative products worked differently, and experimented new approaches.

-Today, popularized by modern frontend JavaScript frameworks like React, an app is usually built as a single page application: you only load the application code (HTML, [CSS](/css/), [JavaScript](/javascript/)) once, and when you interact with the application, what generally happens is that JavaScript intercepts the browser events and instead of making a new request to the server that then returns a new document, the client requests some JSON or performs an action on the server but the page that the user sees is never completely wiped away, and behaves more like a desktop application.
+Today, popularized by modern frontend JavaScript frameworks like React, an app is usually built as a single page application: you only load the application code (HTML, [CSS](https://flaviocopes.com/css/), [JavaScript](https://flaviocopes.com/javascript/)) once, and when you interact with the application, what generally happens is that JavaScript intercepts the browser events and instead of making a new request to the server that then returns a new document, the client requests some JSON or performs an action on the server but the page that the user sees is never completely wiped away, and behaves more like a desktop application.

 Single page applications are built in JavaScript (or at least compiled to JavaScript) and work in the browser.